Alpine: Concerning high mountains, originally, concerning the Alps.

 Glissade: Descending moderate snow slopes under control by sliding on one's feet or rump.
 Glissading inappropriately steep or icy slopes is the cause of a surprising number of mountaineering accidents.
 Glissading only works in snow, not on ice, not on hard crust.

 Gym Rat: One of many usually colorful terms for persons who, perhaps with some swagger, believe they know climbing because they climb in rock gyms.
-When rock and mountain climbing they become frightened because they neither understand nor trust the anchors and protection.
+When rock and mountain climbing, they tend to become frightened because they neither understand nor trust the anchors and protection.

 HACE (High Altitude Cerebral Edema): Swelling of the brain due to cell death and fluid increase; the most serious form of altitude sickness.